-I made the gingered carrot bisque because I had a crisper FULL of carrots for some reason, freshly dug potatoes from my parents’ garden, and a few jars of homemade vegetable stock on hand as well.
+I made this simple ginger carrot bisque because I had a crisper FULL of carrots for some reason, freshly dug potatoes from my parents’ garden, and a few jars of homemade vegetable stock on hand as well.
 The ingredients/steps are minimal, but the soup is really interesting.
-Super creamy, naturally sweet, plenty of zing and depth from fresh ginger and a spoonful of curry powder, too.
+Super creamy, naturally sweet, plenty of zing, and a spoonful of curry powder, too.

 Happy days and big hugs to you all. xo